Eminent domain: India

 The Constitution of India originally provided for the Fundamental Right to property under Articles 19 and 31.
 Article 19 guaranteed to all citizens the right to "acquire, hold and dispose of property".
 Article 31 provided that "No person shall be deprived of his property save by authority of law."
 It also provided that compensation would be paid to a person whose property had been "taken possession of or acquired" for public purposes.
-In addition, both the state government as well as the union (federal) government were empowered to enact laws for the "acquisition or requisition of property" (Schedule VII, Entry 42, List III).
-It is this provision that has been interpreted as being the source of the state's "eminent domain" powers.
+In addition, both the state government and the Union (federal) government were empowered to enact laws for the "acquisition or requisition of property" (Schedule VII, Entry 42, List III).
+It is this provision that has been interpreted as being the source of the State's "eminent domain" powers.

 The provisions relating to the right to property were changed a number of times.
 The 44th amendment of 1978 deleted the right to property from the list of Fundamental Rights.
-A new article, Article 300-A, was added to the constitution to provide, "No person shall be deprived of his property save by authority of law."
+A new article, Article 300-A, was added to the Constitution to provide, "No person shall be deprived of his property save by authority of law."
 Thus, if a legislature makes a law depriving a person of his property, it will not be unconstitutional.
 The aggrieved person shall have no right to move the court under Article 32.
 Thus, the right to property is no longer a fundamental right, though it is still a constitutional right.
-If the government appears to have acted unfairly, the action can be challenged in a court of law by citizens.
+If the government acts in violation of the law, the action can be challenged in a court of law by citizens.

 Land acquisition in India is currently governed by the Right to Fair Compensation and Transparency in Land Acquisition, Rehabilitation and Resettlement Act, 2013, which came into force on 1 January 2014.
 Until 2013, land acquisition in India was governed by Land Acquisition Act of 1894.
-However the new LARR (amendment) ordinance 31 December 2014 diluted many clauses of the original act.
+However, the new LARR (amendment) ordinance of 31 December 2014 diluted many clauses of the original act.

 The liberalisation of the economy and the Government's initiative to set up special economic zones have led to many protests by farmers and have opened up a debate on the reinstatement of the fundamental right to private property.